 5 reasons for financial professionals to call their clients about retirement plans right now

-Feeling financially confident has become increasingly challenging for Americans, and many could benefit from the advice of a financial professional.
+Feeling financially confident has become increasingly challenging for Americans, and many could benefit from the guidance of a financial professional.

-The 2025 Annual Retirement Study* found that Americans are worried about inflation, market volatility, and the risk of outliving their savings.
+The 2026 Annual Retirement Study* from the Allianz Center for the Future of Retirement® found that Americans are worried about inflation, health care, and the risk of outliving their savings.
 With pressing concerns and a lack of planning, Americans are in need of financial professionals who can help them address their concerns head-on and navigate the complexities of planning to secure their financial future.
-Financial professionals have an opportunity to reach out to their clients to offer guidance and support with the mounting challenges in preparing for retirement.

 Here are five reasons why financial professionals should call their clients now.